The moduli space of stable supercurves and its canonical line bundle: The boundary divisor

 \begin{prop} The canonical trivialization $c$ of $\BB:=\Ber\pi_*[\Om_{X/S}\to j_*\Om_{U/S}]$ away from the nodal locus extends to a regular section of $\BB$ on $S$ that has form $t\cdot b$ near a point corresponding to a stable supercurve with one NS or Ramond node, for some trivializing local section $b$ of $\BB$ and some local function $t$ whose reduction modulo nilpotents gives an equation of the corresponding reduced divisor. \end{prop}

-\begin{proof} It is enough to replace $S$ be the formal neighborhood of a point corresponding to a stable supercurve with one node.
+\begin{proof} We can work in an \'etale neighborhood of a point on $S$ corresponding to a stable supercurve with one node.
 Let us first consider the case of an NS node.
-We can choose a sufficiently positive divisor $D$ (disjoint from the node) such that $\pi_*[\Om_{X/S}\to j_*\Om_{U/S}]$ will be represented by the compex of supervector bundles
+We can choose a sufficiently positive relative Cartier divisor $D$ (disjoint from the node) such that $\pi_*[\Om_{X/S}\to j_*\Om_{U/S}]$ will be represented by the compex of supervector bundles

 To understand this map, we first restrict it to $X_0$.
 We have an exact sequence on $S$,

 where both $\pi_*\KK$ and $\pi_*\CC_0$ are locally free of rank $2|2$.
 Furthermore, $\pi_*\KK$ embeds into $\pi_*(\Om_{X_0/S_0}(D))$ as a subbundle, and we have an $\OO_{S_0}$-basis \eqref{KK-basis-eq} of $\pi_*\KK$.
 Note that the elements of this basis are defined in terms of the coordinates which only exist locally near the node.
 However, they are killed by the ideal $I_q$ of the node, so they can be viewed as sections of $\pi_*\Om_{X_0/S_0}(D)$.